 If Shuffle Cards is set to All, changing cards per page causes each activity to rewind to its first page.
 Otherwise, each activity's current page is set so that the first card visible before the change was made is still visible afterwards.

-If you want to use Bluetooth or Wi-Fi to transfer pictures and sounds between copies of Special Words on 2 devices, you will need to have Bluetooth or Wi-Fi enabled.
+If you want to use Bluetooth or Wi-Fi to transfer pictures and sounds directly between native editions of Special Words on 2 devices, you will need to have Bluetooth or Wi-Fi enabled.
 See the next page for more details.

 If you have an iPad, there is a Multitasking Gestures toggle switch in the General section of the Settings app, and we suggest you switch it off when playing Special Words.
 Otherwise, if your child puts several fingers on the screen, they can inadvertently make the app disappear from view.

-Special Words supports dual control, using an external Bluetooth or USB keyboard.
-Starting at version 4.0.0, this facility is only available in Special Words Pro.
+Special Words Plus supports dual control using an external Bluetooth or USB keyboard, or the device's built-in hardware keyboard.
 There are no specific settings to enable or configure this, but from the keyboard you can quickly change many of the settings above, without leaving the current activity.
-Chapter 8 explains this in detail.
+Chapter 12 explains this in detail.